oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 The client MUST NOT send `MQTT.CONNECT` on both transports simultaneously.
-Maintaining both connections open without sending CONNECT on either is permitted during the probe phase (Section 6.4.2), but once the client begins the MQTT handshake, only one transport may carry the session.
+Maintaining both connections open without sending CONNECT on either is permitted during the probe phase (Section 6.4.2), but once the client begins the MQTT handshake, only one transport may carry the MQTT session.

 **Scope of this section.** The rules in this section apply only to the initial connection attempt — the one-shot decision of which transport to use for the